Past Winner Testimonials

 Who can enter?

 The Challenge is open to any UK-located organisation with a viable product, technology or system, able to deliver CO2 savings, with a compelling business case.
 The product, technology or system must be relevant to the mobility areas defined above, must offer genuine carbon savings through avoided emissions from conventional transport options, comply with current or planned legislation and be developed sufficiently for commercial deployment within around 3 years.

 Winning organisations will engage senior executives superbly placed to help them develop, commercialise and deploy their product, technology or system.
 Winners will showcase their solutions at a dedicated, prestigious event .
 This is expected to be attended by key decision makers from city government, airport operators, public transport authorities, major event organisers, transport operators, vehicle & component manufacturers, infrastructure providers and low carbon technology investors.
 Winners will also gain from dedicated LowCVP support and promotion to raise their profile and bring their innovations to the attention of wider national and international audiences.

-Winners will be selected by a multi-disciplinary, multi-stakeholder panel of expert assessors.
-They will review each entry for technical merit, viability, environmental benefits and potential for commercialisation within around 3 years.
+Winners were selected by a multi-disciplinary, multi-stakeholder panel of expert assessors.
+They reviewed each entry for technical merit, viability, environmental benefits and potential for commercialisation within around 3 years.